-Professor Robert W. Gordon of Stanford Law School discusses his forthcoming book: a collection of essays entitled Law in History, History in Law: Taming the Past.
+Professor Robert W. Gordon of Stanford Law School discusses his book, a collection of essays entitled Taming the Past: Essays on Law and History and History in Law (Cambridge University Press, 2017).
 The essays examine the ways in which lawyers make use of history and attempt to “tame” it to their own purposes.
 In the video clips below, Professor Gordon discusses Taming the Past and his inspiration for writing it.

 Professor Gordon on his forthcoming book and why he titled it Taming the Past:

 This book is a collection of essays and lectures that I’ve written over a period of about forty years; the first essay in the collection was written in 1975, and the last one was written last year, in 2015.
 And they’re all around the same theme and variations on the theme, which is how lawyers use history.
 And lawyers use history in a variety of ways.
 The most common use, obviously, is as authority.
 When we cite precedent, we’re saying that because we did something one way in the past, we should continue to do it today.
 Sometimes they use historical periods as a source of inspiration, like our founding, the golden age of American politics.
 And sometimes history is used as a series of examples of what we should be moving away from.
 At the founding of the Republic, these were autocratic monarchy, ecclesiastical tyranny, and feudalism.
 In our day these are things like slavery, the remnants of Jim Crow, and past invidious discrimination and so forth.